sakthipriyan/sakthipriyan.com/src/2018/11/24/learning-scala-spark-basics.md

 Spark dataframe supports more number of operations and functions.

-### Enjoy playing with Spark
+### Enjoy learning Spark
 Expore more and play with the dataframe.
-You can use `reviews.csv` as well.
+You can use `ratings.csv` as well.

 ### References
 1. [https://spark.apache.org/docs/2.2.0/sql-programming-guide.html](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html)